zsahmed/dialogflow_cloudfunction/README.md

   agent.handleRequest(intentMap);
 ```

-#### DialogFlow Agent
+#### Dialogflow Agent

-DialogFlow sends in an `agent` object to every function handler.
+Dialogflow sends in an `agent` object to every function handler.
 The agent is used to handle conversation and context state.
 For example, when a user says `I will be traveling to Indonesia`, the agent captures the value of `Indonesia` as a `geo-country`:

 ```javascript